UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: Numerical Results

 \subsection{Performance Analysis of FA System}

-Next, the performance gains of the FA-based UAV-enabled ISAC system are evaluated by comparing with several benchmark schemes: \begin{itemize} \item \textbf{PSO-based Scheme:} The positions of both the transmit and receive FA arrays are optimized using the particle swarm optimization (PSO) algorithm, while all other variables are optimized using the proposed method~\cite{zuo2024Fluid}. \item \textbf{RPA Scheme:} The positions of the transmit and receive FA arrays are generated randomly, with the remaining variables optimized using the proposed method. \item \textbf{FPA Scheme:} The positions of the transmit and receive FA arrays are configured as ULAs, while all other variables are optimized using the proposed method~\cite{deng2023beamforming}. \end{itemize}
+Next, the performance gains of the FA-based UAV-enabled ISAC system are evaluated by comparing with several benchmark schemes: \begin{itemize} \item \textbf{PSO-based Scheme:} The transmit and receive FA positions are optimized using the particle swarm optimization (PSO) algorithm, while all other variables are optimized using the proposed method~\cite{zuo2024Fluid}. \item \textbf{RPA Scheme:} The transmit and receive FA positions are generated randomly, with the remaining variables optimized using the proposed method. \item \textbf{FPA Scheme:} The transmit and receive FA positions are configured as ULAs, while all other variables are optimized using the proposed method~\cite{deng2023beamforming}. \end{itemize}

 Fig. \ref{convergence algorithm} compares the convergence behavior of the proposed scheme with the three benchmark algorithms.
 It is evident that the proposed scheme exhibits a rapid growth of the objective function value in the early iterations and converges to the highest steady-state value after approximately 12 iterations, significantly outperforming all benchmarks.
 This improvement is attributed to the ability of the proposed method to fully exploit the reconfigurable properties of FA during optimization.
-The PSO-based scheme, where the transmit and receive positions are optimized using PSO, achieves better performance than RPA and FPA owing to its heuristic search capability.
+The PSO-based scheme, where the transmit and receive FA positions are optimized using PSO, achieves better performance than RPA and FPA owing to its heuristic search capability.
 However, its final objective function value remains below that of the proposed method.

 Fig. \ref{transmit power} illustrates the objective function values achieved by different schemes under varying maximum transmit power $P_{\rm{max}}$.
-As observed, the objective function value consistently increases with $P_{\rm{max}}$ across all schemes, since higher transmit power enhances the received signal quality and thereby improves both communication and sensing performance.
+As observed, the objective function values consistently increase with $P_{\rm{max}}$ across all schemes, since higher transmit power enhances the received signal quality and thereby improves both communication and sensing performance.
 Nevertheless, the performance gaps among the schemes remain evident across the entire power range.
 The proposed scheme consistently achieves the highest objective function value under all power levels and maintains a significant advantage in the high-power regime.